 Our Academy Designated Safeguarding Lead is Mr Jon Scott and the deputy is Ms Morgan (Inclusion Officer).

 Alternatively, a Multi-Agency Safeguarding hub (MASH) consultation service is available on Tel.
 0345 155 1071.
-This line is manned by the Children and Young People’s Services (formerly Social Services) and they will be happy to advise you about what to do next.
+This line is manned by the Devon county council Children and Young People’s Services and can advise you about what to do next.